alkampfergit/personal-blog/codewrecks/content/post/old/2010/11/extending-visual-studio-2010-web-testcustom-loop.md

 * ***Figure 2***: adding a custom rule for a loop in web test.*

-With this sample I want to iterate from the letter â€˜a' to letter â€˜z' incrementing each time by 2 chars, so I'll have the sequence a,c,e,g,i...
+With this sample I want to iterate from the letter ‘a' to letter ‘z' incrementing each time by 2 chars, so I'll have the sequence a,c,e,g,i...
 Then I need to specify the Context parameter property, the property that will store the value of the sequence during each iteration, in Figure 3 you will see all the properties specified for our loop.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/image_thumb1.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/image1.png)